Notker the Stammerer: Legacy

 Scholars vary on evaluating Notker's main legacy; the priest Alban Butler asserted that his sequences were his most important achievement, while the historian Rosamond McKitterick states that he is best remembered for the Gesta Karoli Magni.
 Notker and Solomon II were the most important writers educated at Saint Gall, and Notker was among the both leading literary scribes and scholars of his time.
 He was the namesake of the later scholars Notker Physicus and Notker Labeo, who are referred to as "Notker II" and "Notker III" respectively.
+There was also Notker of Liège.

 On Notker's canonization status, the English cleric John Donne noted that "he is a private Saint, for a few Parishes".
 According to the 16th-century historian Henricus Canisius, Notker' Sainthood was granted by Leo X in 1512 for Saint Gall and nearby churches, and in 1513 for the Diocese of Constance.
 The Catholic Encyclopedia interprets Leo's action as beatification.
 In Saint Gall and other churches he is commemorated annually on 6 April.
-Notker was never formally canonized.
+Notker is listed as a beatified on 6 April in Roman Martyrology (2004).

 In the mid-19th century the Swiss music scholar Anselm Schubiger was the first to transcribe almost all of Notker's extant melodies into modern notation.
 Many of his transcriptions are still in use, though older manuscript sources are available now that Schubiger did not have access to, meaning that "a more comprehensive approach to the sources will produce readings that are closer to Notker's own use, and better musically".
 In 2017, a modern edition for 20 of Notker's sequences was published by Stefan Morent via EOS Verlag.

 St. Notker is venerated as a Saint in the Eastern Orthodox Church.